 Yes I believe in self-denial.
 I believe in denying myself everything that would stand in the way of me being satisfied fully in God, and that’s how I understand what the Bible means by self-denial.
 I believe that David Livingstone and Hudson Taylor — these great missionaries — were absolutely right, having come to the end of their lives and having lost wives and health and everything else except one thing, to say to Cambridge University students and people elsewhere, “I never made a sacrifice.”
 That’s right!
 I know what they mean and you know what they mean.
 And I believe that Jim Elliot who laid down his life as a young man was absolutely right to say, “He is no fool who gives what he cannot keep to gain what he cannot lose.”
 That’s what I believe about self-denial.
 So objection number 2 fell.

 3. Aren’t you making too much out of emotions?

 Isn’t Christianity essentially decision?
 Commitment of the will?
 Aren’t emotions just tag-along, optional, icing on the cake?
 Your way of talking about Christianity, Piper, I think, elevates emotions to an unbiblical place of prominence.

 But then I read the Bible — it helps to read the Bible when you’re in an argument — and I saw that:

-are commanded to feel joy: Philippians 4:4, "Rejoice in the
+We are commanded to feel joy: “Rejoice in the Lord” (Philippians 4:4).

-We are commanded to feel grief: Romans 12:15, "Weep with those who weep."
+We are commanded to feel grief: “Weep with those who weep” (Romans 12:15).
 You don’t have an option.
-You’ve got to weep, you’ve got to feel weeping with those who weep.
+You’ve got to weep; you’ve got to feel weeping with those who weep.

 Objection number 3?
 I don’t buy it.
 I don’t believe that I’m elevating affections and feelings and emotions higher than the Bible does.
 I think I’m reinstating them from where a decisionistic, commitment-laden, willpower American we-can-do-it religion dropped them because they’re out of our control.